"If you tell a lie big enough and keep repeating it, people will eventually come to believe it..."

 "Settlements Violate International Law" Myth:

 It pays to read the fine print carefully.
 Israel bashers love to accuse the Jewish State of breaking international law by "proving" that the settlement enterprise violates the 1949 Fourth Geneva Conventions, meant to protect civilians in times of war, by misinterpreting its Article 49.
-A close reading of this article reveals that while it prohibits "individual or mass forcible transfers, as well as deportations of protected persons" from the territories in question (which Israel does not do), the "Occupying Power" (which Israel isn't) is obliged not to "deport or transfer parts of its own civilian population" to such territories, also which Israel doesn't do.
+A close reading of this article reveals that while it prohibits "individual or mass forcible transfers, as well as deportations of protected persons" from the territories in question (which Israel has never done), the "Occupying Power" (which Israel isn't) is not prohibited from allowing its own population to voluntarily settle that territory.
+Never has Israel violated Article 49's prohibition not to forcibly "deport or transfer parts of its own civilian population" to such territories nor has it ever displaced the local Arabs or prevented their growth.
 Though Israel does subsidize the settlements, the presence of Jews in Judea and Samaria is a result of their own voluntary relocation and NOT of any active or forcible Israeli deportation or transfer of its own civilians.
-Article 49 does NOT oblige Israel to prevent voluntary settlement by its civilian population to these areas.
+Article 49 does NOT oblige Israel to prevent voluntary settlement by its civilian population to these areas and thus does not apply in the case of Israeli West Bank settlement.

-In any case, since neither Jordan, nor any other state, has ever had legal claim or title to these territories (i.e. Judea, Samaria and Gaza), there is, by definition, no "occupation", which renders Article 49 irrelevant and inapplicable in this case (see "Occupation Myth" section above).
-The absence of an alternative sovereign claimant to this land is significant in that the Fourth Geneva Convention specifically addresses a state's action in the territory of another sovereign state (see article 2 which refers to "High Contracting Parties", which refers to states only) and there is no such other state in the case of Judea and Samaria.
+Furthermore, since Jordan never had valid legal claim or title to the territories of Judea, Samaria and Gaza, there cannot be, by definition, any "occupation", thus rendering the Fourth Geneva Convention irrelevant and inapplicable in this case (see "Occupation Myth" section above).
+The absence of any sovereign rights by Jordan to this land is significant because the Fourth Geneva Convention specifically addresses one state's action in the territory of another sovereign state (Article 2 references "High Contracting Parties", which refers only to states, such as Israel) and since there is no other such state in the case of Judea and Samaria, the Fourth Geneva Convention do not apply.
 Moreover, because Israel captured the Shomron in a defensive war, there is no legal obligation, according to international law, for her to relinquish control over it, certainly not to the aggressor.
 Eugene Rostow, former Dean of Yale Law School, U.S. Undersecretary of State under the Johnson administration and lead drafter of UNSC Resolution 242, put it aptly when he opined:

 "Israel has an unassailable legal right to establish settlements in the West Bank"

-Israel should vigorously protest the application of the Fourth Geneva Convention to Israeli settlements in Judea and Samaria, as this territory was captured in 1967 as a result of a defensive war against Jordan, which had illegally occupied it since 1948.
+Israel should vigorously protest the application of the Fourth Geneva Convention to Israeli settlements in Judea and Samaria, as this territory was repatriated in 1967 as a result of a preemptive defensive war against Jordan, which had illegally occupied the West Bank since 1949.

 Still don't get it?
-Avi Abelow explains it to you in this informative video:
+Let legal expert Eugene Kontorovich spoon-feed you the basic facts of international law in this informative video: